 ❑ 6.
 Know Seasonal Closures And Opening Times

-Vienna tourist checklist Local institutions and businesses love to take time off: The Vienna State Opera, the Vienna Philharmonic Orchestra, the Spanish Riding School, the Vienna Boys Choir and other cultural institutions take annual summer breaks.
+Vienna Tourist Checklist.Even after returning to normal life when the corona virus pandemic ends, knowing about seasonal closures and opening times of local institutions and businesses will drive your agenda: For example, the Vienna State Opera, the Vienna Philharmonic Orchestra, the Spanish Riding School, the Vienna Boys Choir and other cultural institutions all take annual summer breaks.
 Manyrestaurants in Viennaand most local shops, even in the city centre, are closed on Sundays, and public holidays.Vienna Museums, even the most popular ones, each have their individual opening hours.
 And Christmas Eve and New Year’s day can turn Vienna into a dire place if you don’t know where to go.

-Vienna tourist checklist Unless you are an unforgiveable escapist on a historic theme ride, avoid tourist-only attractions.
-It is hard to connect with real life at multimedia theme shows, ‘folkloric’ evenings and remote viewing towers.
-Why not take the local tramway for a sightseeing ride,rent a bike, join asmall group or private tour, attend local events and climb up the best city roof tops for that intimate overview of Vienna?
+Vienna Tourist Checklist.Unless you are an escapist on a historic theme ride, don’t totally focus on tourist-only attractions.
+Because it’s just hard to connect with local life at multimedia theme shows and ‘folkloric’ evenings.
+Instead, why not take the local tramway for a sightseeing ride,rent a bike, join asmall group or private tour, attend local events and climb up the best city roof tops for that intimate overview of Vienna?

 Whengift shopping, go for traditional local products that are loved by both visitors and locals.
 Some ideas: a gugelhupf baking tin and a Viennese cookbook, playing cards, Meinl coffee and jams, a coffeehouse newspaper holder, a set of 1/8l wine glasses.
 Go toVienna shoppingfor more inspiration and tips of good shops.

-❑ 8.
+❑ 10.
 Learn Some German

-Vienna tourist checklist Knowing a few German words and phrases will connect you better with Vienna.
+Vienna Tourist Checklist.Knowing a few German words and phrases will connect you better with Vienna.
 Even the grumpiest Viennese (and there are a few of them) will likely show their sunny side if you manage to say ‘Grüss Gott’, ‘Auf Wiedersehen’ and ‘danke’, order your ‘Semmerl’ at the bakery, and possibly ask for a direction in German.
-There is no need for linguistic perfection nor mastering Viennese dialect, though.
+There is no need for linguistic perfection nor mastering Wienerisch, though.
 Most locals, especially those in the tourism industry, speak English.